xlwings/xlwings/docs/remote_interpreter.rst

       :sync: excel

       * xlwings relies on the ``fetch`` command in Office Scripts that cannot be used via Power Automate and that can be disabled by your Microsoft 365 administrator.
-      * While Excel on the web feels generally slow, it seems to have an extreme lag depending on your geographic location.
-For example, a hello world call takes ~4.5s from a server in Amsterdam/Netherlands while it takes ~8.5s from Buenos Aires/Argentina.
+      * While Excel on the web feels generally slow, it seems to have an extreme lag depending on where in the world you open the browser with Excel on the web.
+For example, a hello world call takes ~4.5s if you open a browser in Amsterdam/Netherlands while it takes ~8.5s if you do it Buenos Aires/Argentina.
       * `Platform limits with Office Scripts <https://docs.microsoft.com/en-us/office/dev/scripts/testing/platform-limits>`_ apply.

 Roadmap